gselli12/Imageboard/README.md

 # Imageboard

 ## Summary:
-An imageborad that allows users to upload their favorite pictures and comment on them.
+An Imageboard that allows users to upload their favorite pictures and comment on them and the images of other users.

 ## Tech Stack:
 * Backbone.js